theislab/trVAE/README.md

 <img align="center" src="./sketch/sketch.png?raw=true">

 ## Introduction
-A Keras (tensorflow < 2.0) implementation of trVAE (transfer Variational Autoencoder) . trVAE is a deep generative model which learns mapping between multiple different styles (conditions). trVAE can be used for style transfer in images, predicting single-cell perturbations responses and batch removal.
+A Keras (tensorflow < 2.0) implementation of trVAE (transfer Variational Autoencoder) .

+trVAE can be used for style transfer in images, predicting perturbations responses and batch-removal for single-cell RNA-seq.

 * For pytorch implementation check [Here](https://github.com/theislab/trvaep)
 ## Getting Started